- How often do you feel stressed or overwhelmed?

 Conditions that natural medicine treatments can assist with include acne, dermatitis (eczema), psoriasis, rosacea, shingles, cold sores and fungal infections.
 Depending on the type of the skin condition, certain functional testing may be recommended to determine the triggers.

 Losing weight and getting into shape requires a whole body approach, including addressing any underlying health conditions that prevent it from happening.
-It requires addressing the most common reasons for not being able to achieve weight loss – hormonal imbalances, sow metabolism, thyroid dysfunction, toxic overload, poor liver and gut function, nutritional deficiencies and other poor lifestyle choices.
+It requires addressing the most common reasons for not being able to achieve weight loss – hormonal imbalances, slow metabolism, thyroid dysfunction, toxic overload, poor liver and gut function, nutritional deficiencies and other poor lifestyle choices.

 A healthy and sustainable weight loss should not be about starving yourself or go on another shake diet – it should be about changing your relationship with food and making correct food choices.
 You will be suggested the best nutritional program suitable for your constitution and health status.
-My goal is to teach you to eat well for your body type and improve your overall vitality, including having the correct “mind-set” for the weight loss journey.
+Our goal is to teach you to eat well for your body type and improve your overall vitality, including having the correct “mind-set” for the weight loss journey.

 A bio-impedance analysis is included in your consultation fee and it allows determining your body composition and identifying parameters such as muscle mass, fluid content and fat mass.
 We can also monitor your progress as you embark on your weight loss journey.